Mining Act Modernization

 This stage would capture all other aspects of Phase III implementation, including integrating existing mining claims into the new system, launching the online mining claim registration process, and enabling online transaction of all mining lands administration matters.
 MNDM would keep clients informed as implementation processes are finalized.

-For additional information, please refer to the Glossary of Terms, Frequently Asked Questions, and Bulletins that are posted on this site.
+For additional information, please refer to the Frequently Asked Questions or click on section 1.6 of the Table of Contents to view update bulletins that are posted on this site.

 MAM Phase III – Legislation:

 In order to implement Phase III of Mining Act Modernization, technical amendments to the Mining Act would be required.
 The proposed amendments are contained in the Mining Amendment Act, 2015 (Bill 155), which was introduced in the Legislature on Wednesday, Dec.
 2, 2015.
 The Bill received first reading and can be found on the Legislative Assembly website, under Current Bills.